A Review of the Waldorf Astoria Orlando

 Gorgeous palm trees surround the cabana pool.

 The private cabana rentals accommodate up to eight guests and include complimentary sodas, water, and a fruit platter.
-A few items included are poolside service, a television, two chaise lounges, a sofa, and a chair.
+A few items include poolside service, a television, two chaise lounges, a sofa, and a chair.

 It sounds similar to our poolside cabana rental at Disney World.

 At this point, I had pretty much toured everything outside.
-It was nearing lunchtime, so I decided to finish my photos before finding a bite to eat.
+It was nearing lunchtime, so I finished my photos before finding a bite to eat.

 This time I entered the resort from the bottom floor and ran into Oscar’s.
 Oscar’s, an American Brasserie, is one of several dining options for the Waldorf Astoria Orlando.

 Oscar’s is open daily from 7:00 a.m. until 11:00 a.m.
 They have a continental buffet priced at $26.00, or you can upgrade to the full breakfast buffet for $36.00.

 With the continental breakfast, you mainly get cold items like fruit, cereal, charcuterie, smoked salmon, and pastries.
 However, if you upgrade to the breakfast buffet, you can get cooked to order eggs, pancakes, bacon, and various other items.